-- Repeat tests - Display or save test results - Run thorough tests to introduce additional test options to provide extra information about the failed device(s) - View status messages that inform you if tests are completed successfully - · View error messages that inform you of problems encountered during testing i NOTE: Some tests for specific devices require user interaction.
-Always ensure that you are present at the computer terminal when the diagnostic tests are performed.
+- Repeat tests - Display or save test results - Run thorough tests to introduce additional test options and provide extra information about the failed device(s) - View status messages that indicate if the tests are completed successfully - · View error messages that indicate if problems were encountered during the test i NOTE: Some tests are meant for specific devices and require user interaction.
+Ensure that you are present in front of the computer when the diagnostic tests are performed.